Cor-Ina/Sunnyside-Landing-Page/README.md

 Used to display the sidebar on smaller screen sizes

 ### Built with
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript, Canva

 ### What I learned
-Researched how to include multiple versions of the same picture, and used the "picture" element for the first time Learned how to create a hamburger menu and add a sidebar when clicked Improved my knowledge of flexbox
+Researched how to include multiple versions of the same picture, and used the "picture" element for the first time

 Researched ways to add different styles of hover effect and used the content property for the first time to style the sidebar menu

+Learned how to change the color of a svg when hovered

 ### Continued development
 Improve my approach on responsive design.
 Specifically, for my next project I will start with a mobile-first layout, so my CSS code is simpler